rgentzler/blog/content/about.md

 title: About Ryan
 ---

-Ryan uses the R programming language to collect, store, and analyze Oklahoma justice data.
+Ryan uses R to collect, store, and analyze Oklahoma justice data.